 The way we use our kitchen is personal and varies with each person and family.
-In my case all I need is a fridge and a microwave.
-Some people love to spend all day trying out recipes and cooking for their family.
-What ever you value most in your kitchen it is important to incorporate your needs and not just copy a picture in a magazine.
+In some cases, all you need is a fridge and a microwave in the kitchen.
+But some people love to spend all day trying out recipes and cooking for their family.
+Whatever you value most in your kitchen, it is important to incorporate your needs and not just copy a picture in a magazine.
 When you design your own kitchen floor plan you can get exactly what you need as long as you take the time to figure out exactly what that is.
-Work in space for food prep, cooking, dishing up food, clean up, snack area and if you need it a message center or computer desk.
+Be it working space for food prep, cooking, dishing up food, clean up, snack area and if you need it, a computer space.

 Here are some popular kitchen floor plans and my ideas on how to get the most out of them.

 Galley kitchens are one of my favorite kitchen designs since there are no corners to waste space.
 You need at least one counter area of 36 inches or more beside the sink even if that means installing the sink off center.
 You are only going to work on one side or the other, not both.
 It does not matter if you have lots of counter space if it is all disconnected and in the wrong place to work at.

 With a small galley kitchen, you usually have the fridge and stove on one side.
 Try not to have the stove right against the wall if possible.
 Even if you can only have a 6 inch piece of counter, it is better than having the stove touch the wall.
 One idea is to install a wide box wine rack cabinet along the top and base against the wall.
 It will not take up much space but it will allow the stove and microwave vent to be away from the wall for a better look.
 At least a 2 ft wide counter between the stove and fridge is best, more is better.